Nicholas Irving

 Nicholas Irving (born November 28, 1986) is an American author and former soldier.
 He was a special operations sniper in the 3rd Ranger Battalion for the U.S. Army.

 Early life

 Nicholas Irving was born on November 28, 1986, in Augsburg, Germany and raised in Maryland.
 His parents were both enlisted soldiers.

 Irving was a poor student except for when a subject was adjacent to his military interests, namely junior high ROTC and math upon learning of its application in sniping.
+He graduated high school with a 1.7 g.p.a.

 Irving taught himself to play piano and violin in his youth.

 Career

 Military

 Irving originally intended to join the Navy SEALs, but he failed a colorblindness test.
 He instead joined the United States Army Rangers, becoming its first African-American sniper.
 Irving served for three tours in Iraq and one tour in Afghanistan.
 He was issued a SR-25 rifle, which he nicknamed Dirty Diana, referencing the Michael Jackson song of the same name.
 Irving was known to be very protective of his rifle, constantly maintaining it and keeping it painted with its pattern.

 Irving has claimed to have completed 33 kills over approximately 100 days, though United States Special Operations Command has stated they do not track this figure and cannot verify it.

 Irving left the army to become a military contractor in March 2010.
 Irving experienced issues stemming from alcoholism, suicidal thoughts, and PTSD as a result of his service, particularly in the first two years after leaving the Army.
 Irving has described significant problems with alcohol abuse until a decline in his consumption in 2014.